Simret/swt-wk-4/Test_Report_Summary.md

 Answer briefly in your own words:

 - Which technique revealed issues most effectively?
+Boundary Value Analysis — it immediately revealed gaps in input validation and inclusive/exclusive logic for prices.
 - Did any values behave differently than expected?
+Price ranges accepted invalid values silently; storage validation, however, worked perfectly.
 - How would you improve your coverage next time?
+ Add negative testing for modified DOM inputs (simulate tampering).
+Automate decision-table-based scenarios using Cypress or Playwright.
 - Which 2 test cases would you automate first and why?
+Storage boundary validation (63, 64, 1024, 1025)

+Multi-filter combination (apple + 500–1000 + 128GB) — to confirm data integrity after updates.
 ---

 ## 📎 7.
 Attachments (optional)